 The doctoral specialization in Strategy and Organization is designed to train students in the theory and methods of strategy and organization.
 The Desautels Faculty of Management at McGill University is renowned for its process approach to strategy – a focus on the dynamics through which strategies emerge and are realized in organizations, and the particular concepts and methodologies for studying the dynamics of strategic change.

 The fundamental objective of the Organizational Behavior Area is to train world-class researchers in this field.
 The term "organizational behavior" refers to a collection of theory and research that focuses on individual and group attitudes, cognitions and behaviours in organizations.
-The faculty in the Area represent a mix of researchers from a variety of backgrounds.
-Some take a more cognitive, others a more practice-oriented approach in their research.

 Before entering the program, students must select an area of specialization from one of the following or from a combination thereof: